How permanent is “permanently moored”?

 Very understandable, authorities will not allow a hotel business on a boat that’s not moored very tightly to make sure it doesn’t turn loose in a storm or flood.
 We’ve talked to the construction firm who is building this mooring facility – what they’re doing is just welding a few mooring rings or such to the DQ so she can be connected to the mooring facilities tightly, i.e. in bureaucrat’s language "permanent".
 This easy to be removed and doesn’t touch the DQ’s integrity as a cruise vessel at all.

-Also, don’t mix up this permit to permanently moor the Delta Queen with the official status of a Permanently Moored Vessel (PMV), assigned by the Coast Guard. (see: Maritime Safety Manual, Vol. II Chapter B4-44; PDF file)
+Also, don’t mix up this permit to permanently moor the Delta Queen with the official status of a Permanently Moored Vessel (PMV), assigned by the Coast Guard.
+(Maritime Safety Manual, Vol. II Chapter B4-44).

 April 29th, 2009 at 8:24 am